stacks-network/docs/_core/smart/tutorial.md

 A version should be returned, indicating that NodeJS installed successfully.

-## Step 1: Installing Clarity JS SDK
+## Step 1: Download starter project

 In this step, you initialize a starter project for Clarity development:

 1. Using your terminal, run the following command:

     ```bash
-    npm init clarity-dev
+    npm init clarity-starter
     ```

 2. After the starter project was loaded up, you are asked to name the starter project.
 Feel free to hit ENTER to accept the default suggestion.

     ```bash
     ?
-Project name (clarity-dev-project)
+Project name (clarity-starter-project)
     ```

     Finally, the project dependencies are installed and your project is ready for development.

-3. The project is located in a new folder, `clarity-dev-project` by default.
+3. The project is located in a new folder, `clarity-starter-project` by default.
 Jump into the folder and have a look at the file structure:

     ```bash
-    cd clarity-dev-project
+    cd clarity-starter-project
     ls
     ```